 In fact, Sands was recently fined $150,000 for ten different underage gaming violations on the property from September 25, 2016 to March 1, 2017.

-The incidents included various teenagers gaining access to the gaming floor and playing slots.
-They also caught a 20-year-old female on three occasions in a single day playing slot machines and drinking alcohol.
+The incidents included various teenagers gaining access to the gaming floor and playing slot machines.
+They also caught a 20-year-old female on three occasions in a single day playing gaming slots and drinking alcohol.

 The truth is, these latest infractions actually make it 53 reported instances of underage gambling or drinking since Sands Bethlehem opened in 2009.
 The infractions have now cost Sands $530,000 in fines.

 So yes, it’s clear why Adelson fears the worst when it comes to minors and online gambling.
 In fact, it’s easy to understand why the argument that minors can easily access online casino sites has become the cornerstone of his campaign against online gambling.
 It’s the moral ground he stands on.

 What’s not so easy to see is how Adelson, and others opposed to online gambling, remain unconvinced of reality.
 You see, the real truth is online gambling operators have the technology to do an even better job of preventing underage access than land-based casinos.

 Sands beefs up security

 According to one local news outlet and Adelson apologist, Sands implemented stiffer security screening at its entrances.
 This in an attempt to curtail the scourge of underage drinking and gambling.
 The result has been almost one million identification checks from the beginning of January 2016 to the middle of May 2017.
 Security turned away 8,096 people, detected 30 fake IDs, and caught another 120 false IDs.